jrkoch127/agu-harvester/README.md

 ## <a name="agu-api">Task 1: Retrieve Paper and Author data from AGU API</a>

-Accomplishing this first task meant connecting to AGU's Confex API, and pulling the Paper data specific to the Fall Meeting 2021 (meeting code 'fm21').
-To access this data, I needed to make an API request to "https://agu.confex.com/agu/fm21/meetingapi.cgi/Paper".
+Accomplishing this first task meant connecting to AGU's Confex API, and pulling the Paper data specific to the meeting.
+To access this data, I needed to make an API request to "https://agu.confex.com/agu/{meetingcode}/meetingapi.cgi/Paper".
 From there I was able to retrieve title, abstract, and DOI as available, however I found that I needed to look further for author names, affiliations, and ORCIDs.
 Upon reading the API documentation and inquiring Confex about the specifics, I discovered that I would need to also retrieve 'role' identifiers for each paper.
 The data for each paper points to Roles that indicate the authors' names, affiliations, ORCIDs, and the order in the author list.
-Therefore, I had to take additional steps to query a separate Roles path ("https://agu.confex.com/agu/fm21/meetingapi.cgi/{RoleID}") in the API to retrieve individual author metadata associated with each paper.
-Since the AGU API only seemed to support retrieving author data one "role" at a time, there was no option but to cycle through the entire "roles" list, one by one out of approximately 105 thousand.
+Therefore, I had to take additional steps to query a separate Roles path ("https://agu.confex.com/agu/{meetingcode}/meetingapi.cgi/{RoleID}") in the API to retrieve individual author metadata associated with each paper.
+Since the AGU API only seemed to support retrieving author data one "role" at a time, there was no option but to cycle through the entire "roles" list, one by one out of approximately 100 thousand.

 Once I was able to retrieve both sets of data (Papers and all Role results), my next task was to merge the data and join the authors to their papers so that I could curate records.
 </details>